 Q: Now that my partner’s health has deteriorated, we’re concerned that if we come out to a community agency, we’ll face further discrimination.

-The importance of having the proper documents in place before a loved one becomes ill and can no longer make decisions cannot be stressed enough.
-This will allow you the greatest flexibility in developing a network of available services and grant you, your partner, or a close friend the legal right to act in each other’s behalf without having to offer anyone—biological family members, service organizations, government agencies—in-depth explanations about your relationship.
-As the person with legal authority, you do not need to define your relationship.
-If you prefer, you can simply say you are a good friend who has the legal authority to make decisions on her/his behalf.
+The importance of having the proper legal documents in place—before a loved one becomes ill and can no longer make decisions—cannot be stressed enough.
+(See FCA fact sheet Legal Issues for LGBT Caregivers).The proper legal documents will allow you the greatest flexibility in developing a network of available services and grant you, your spouse, partner, or a close friend the legal right to act in each other’s behalf, in any state, without having to offer anyone—biological family members, service organizations, government agencies—in-depth explanations about your relationship.
+The persons you name in these legal documents to act as your agent will have legal authority to act for you and in your place, without your having to define your relationship.
+If you have great concerns about not disclosing the nature of your relationship, you can simply say you are a good friend who has the legal authority to make decisions on her/his behalf.

 Q: How is the LGBT community working together to address the care needs of its elders?

 One of the strengths of LGBT life is that, especially in urban centers, there are numerous agencies both public and private that serve the LGBT population.
 These agencies have been available for LGBT people to develop a strong support network before there is need of care.
 While some gays and lesbians may feel estranged from their biological relatives, many if not most have created “families-of-choice”—a common term for these support networks—with people who are frequently willing to fulfill vital caregiving functions.
 In the last decade or so, many LGBT organizations, particularly those that address the needs of the elderly, have established visiting companion programs specifically for isolated LGBT older adults.
 Some states strongly encourage, some even require, medical personnel to include LGBT cultural competency training as part of their required continuing medical and health education training.